PHP Prisma

 TextResponse objects:

-$text = $response->text(); // text content (non-streaming)
+$text = $response->text(); // first text content (non-streaming)

 VectorResponse objects: